 Going Home from the Hospital?
 Home Care Can Help!

-When you or a loved one is returning home after a hospital stay, it may seem overwhelming.
-Sometimes, a little extra help from a home care program will enable you to ease into being home, and get safely back on your feet.
+Returning home after a hospital stay can feel overwhelming.
+A little extra help from a home care program can ease your transition and help you safely get back on your feet.
 With a doctor’s order, depending on your health coverage, you may be eligible to receive the following care post-hospitalization or rehabilitation facility stay:

 - Physical Therapy, Occupational Therapy, Speech Therapy